tosdr/tosback-versions/adobe/Privacy Policy.md

 *   To fulfill a contract, or take steps linked to a contract: this is relevant where you register to use an Adobe app or website (whether paid, or as a free trial).
 This includes:
     *   Providing you with the Adobe websites and apps for which you have registered, and any other services or products that you have requested;
     *   Verifying your identity;
-    *   Taking payments;
+    *   Processing payments;
     *   Sending you necessary communications (for example, related to payments or expiration of your subscription); and
     *   Providing customer service or support.
 *   As required by Adobe to conduct our business and pursue our legitimate interests, in particular:
     *   Providing you with the Adobe websites and apps for which you have registered and any other products and services you have requested;
     *   Analyzing your use and measuring effectiveness of our websites and apps to better understand how they are being used so we can improve them and engage and retain users;
     *   Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is not required);
-    *   Analyzing your use of our websites and apps, and interaction with our communications, to tailor and customize the website or app, and marketing communications ([learn more](https://www.adobe.com/privacy/marketing.html#mktg-email));
+    *   Analyzing your use of our websites and apps, your content, and your interaction with our communications, to tailor and customize the website or app, and marketing communications ([learn more](https://www.adobe.com/privacy/marketing.html#mktg-email)) (where your consent is not required);
-    *   Using automated systems to analyze your content through techniques such as machine learning in order to improve our services and the user experience (where your consent is not required);
+    *   Analyzing your content through techniques such as machine learning in order to improve our services and the user experience (where your consent is not required);
     *   Diagnosing problems in our apps and websites;
-    *   Detecting, preventing, or otherwise addressing fraud, security or technical issues, as well as to protecting against harm to the rights, property or safety of Adobe, our users, or the public;
+    *   Detecting, preventing, or otherwise addressing fraud, security or technical issues, as well as protecting against harm to the rights, property or safety of Adobe, our users, or the public;
     *   Conducting surveys and market research about our customers, their interests, the effectiveness of our marketing campaigns, and customer satisfaction (unless we need consent to undertake such surveys, in which case we will only do this with your permission);
     *   Investigating and responding to any comments or complaints that you may send us;
-    *   Checking the validity of the sort code, account number and card number you submit if you use a credit or debit card for payment, in order to prevent fraud (we use third parties for this – see “Does Adobe share my personal information?” below);
+    *   Checking the validity of the sort code, account number and card number you submit if you use a credit or debit card for payment, in order to prevent payment fraud (we use third parties for this – see “Does Adobe share my personal information?” below);
-    *   Sharing account information registered under a business email address with employers for account migrations purposes;
+    *   Sharing account information registered under a business email address with employers for account migration purposes;
     *   If we merge with or are acquired by another company, sell an Adobe website, app, or business unit, or if all or a substantial portion of our assets are acquired by another company, your information will likely be disclosed to our advisers and any other prospective purchaser's advisers and will be one of the assets that is transferred to the new owner; and
     *   In connection with legal claims, compliance, regulatory and investigative purposes as necessary (including disclosure of information in connection with government agency requests, legal process or litigation).

 Where we process your information based on legitimate interests, you can object to this processing in certain circumstances.
 In such cases, we will cease processing information unless we have compelling legitimate grounds to continue processing or where it is needed for legal reasons.

-*   Where you give Adobe your consent or otherwise consistent with your choices:
+*   Where required, when you give Adobe your consent or otherwise consistent with your choices:
-    *   Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is required);
+    *   Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes;
     *   Placing cookies and using similar technologies on our websites, on our apps and in email communications, in accordance with our [Cookies Policy](https://www.adobe.com/privacy/cookies.html) and the information provided to you when those technologies are used;
     *   Accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g., Adobe Connect meetings) and crash reports;
     *   Accessing information stored on your device which you allow us to receive through device-based settings (e.g., photos, location and camera) in order to provide certain functionality within our apps and websites; and
-    *   Using automated systems to analyze your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is required);
+    *   Analyzing your content using techniques such as machine learning in order to improve our services and the user experience;

 On other occasions where we ask you for consent, we will use the information for the purposes which we explain at that time.
-Where we rely on consent to process data, you can withdraw your consent to such activities at any time.
+Where we rely on consent to process information, you can withdraw your consent to such activities at any time.

 *   For legal reasons:
     *   Responding to requests by government or law enforcement authorities conducting an investigation.